OpenMPT/openmpt/README.md

  -  Do not use ANY locale-dependant C functions.
 For locale-dependant C++ functionaly (especially iostream), always imbue the `std::locale::classic()` locale.
- -  Prefer unix_style_names over CamelCaseNames.
+ -  Prefer kernel_style_names over CamelCaseNames.
  -  Indentation:
      -  `{` are placed at the end of the opening line.
      -  Enclose even single statements in curly braces.
      -  Avoid placing single statements on the same line as the `if`.
-     -  Opening brackets are separated from keywords with a space.
+     -  Opening parentheses are separated from keywords with a space.
-     -  Opening brackets are not separated from function names.
+     -  Opening parentheses are not separated from function names.
-     -  Place spaces around operators and inside brackets.
+     -  Place spaces around operators and inside parentheses.
      -  Align `:` and `,` when inheriting or initialiasing members in a constructor.
      -  The pointer `*` is separated from both the type and the variable name.